 Writers: All writers keep a blog nowadays because their publisher told them to.
 Try not to let the blog interfere with your actual job, which is writing books.

 Writers: read your negative reviews if you must, but don’t comment on them.
 Keep your snide remarks about the negative reviewer’s lack of taste, experience, or personal hygiene off the screen, unless you want be labeled an unprofessional hack.
 You published a book in a public sphere, and these people are entitled to their opinion of it.
-Don’t ask your friends to post good reviews to help you out–there are internet trolls out there who make it their life’s mission to “out” the fake reviews written by friends and family, and they will be vocal in their condemnation.
-Yes, such people need to get a life.
-But they are supremely aggravating, so don’t give them an excuse to make trouble.
+Don’t ask your friends to post good reviews to help you out–there are people out there who make it their life’s mission to “out” the fake reviews written by friends and family, and they will be vocal in their condemnation.
 On the other hand, it would be nice if such people would realize that writers have no control over what their family and friends say online.
 Don’t shun me or my work simply because a reader later identified as my best friend shot down your one-star review.
 Believe me, I couldn’t stop her.
-It was all I could do to keep her finding out where you live and showing up to key your car.

-Readers: Email has made it much easier to get in touch with the authors we like.
-An email to a favorite author to express how much you liked their book is always much appreciated.
-An email to express how much you hated their book, or a request that the author please recommend your unpublished manuscript to their agent, is not quite so appreciated.
+Readers: The internet has made it much easier to get in touch with the authors we like.
+An email or PM or Tweet to a favorite author to express how much you liked their book is always much appreciated.
+An email or Tweet or PM to express how much you hated their book, or a request that the author please recommend your unpublished manuscript to their agent, is not quite so appreciated.

-Writers: Fan emails are like wedding presents–receiving either one means you send a thank-you note in return.
+Writers: Fan emails or PMs or Tweets are like wedding presents–receiving either one means you should send a thank-you note in return.
 If you are Kate Middleton or J.K.
 Rowling and receive more wedding presents or fan emails than you can possibly answer yourself, then you are rich enough to hire a team of personal assistants to do it for you.
 Though do feel free to ignore emails/PMs that are rude, insulting, or overly personal–there is a limit to politeness.

 Readers: You read enough by your favorite author and you start to feel like you know them.
 And these days authors aren’t just faces on the back of the book–they’re out there in cyberspace, doing blog interviews, posting Facebook updates on their book tour schedules, Tweeting about their plot problems.
-They’re everywhere, they’re accessible . . . but they are not answerable to you.
+They’re everywhere, they’re accessible . . . but they are not 100% answerable to you.
 They don’t owe you a personal explanation why their second book took four months longer to write than expected (Jim Butcher); they don’t have to answer the questions you posted on their website asking about their religious beliefs (Bernard Cornwell); they don’t have to take the abuse you heap on them for daring to mention the football game they watched on Sunday instead of working 24 hours a day on the book you can’t wait to read (George R.R.
 Martin).
-They only obligation they have to you is to present their books to the world as professionally as possible.

 Writers: The web is everywhere, and anyone can get on it to look you up.
 You might not be accountable to your readers for every single thing they want out of you, but you are accountable for every word you write.
 Including that snippy Facebook post you put up at 2am, shooting back on that reader who posted a snide comment about your book.
 Before you can get up in the morning to re-think what you’ve said and maybe take the post down, it’s gone viral.
 Think before you type.